 - Tab — Combine fields into a tabbed interface

-It's hard to think of any scenarios which the above functionality does not enable or cover.
+It's hard to think of any scenarios that the above functions do not cover.
 It's no wonder that the plugin is called Advanced Custom Forms, because the functionality provided is very powerful in the hands of somebody who knows how to exploit these features. it is extremely flexible and can enable extending the standard WordPress functions, only limited by your imagination.

 The great thing is that all of this customization is done without touching a line of code, and more importantly, without touching any core files - ensuring you do not create any security issues for the websites you are customizing.